Skip to main content

 Drawing a Triangle

-1. Select the Triangle tool
+1. Select the Triangle tool from the drawing toolbar

-3. Click again to set the second vertex
+3. Click again to place Point B

 • Change line color